arjunsunku27-dot/Arjun_RobotArm_Portfolio/index.md

 }
 ```

-**Raspberry Pi — Master Control Menu (Python)**
+**Raspberry Pi, Master Control Menu (Python)**

-This script lets you pick a control mode at runtime: joystick (handled entirely by the Arduino), gesture (MediaPipe hand tracking), or computer vision (red object tracking).
+This script lets you pick a control mode at runtime: joystick (handled entirely by the Arduino), gesture (MediaPipe hand tracking), or computer vision (colored object tracking).
 Press Ctrl+C at any time to return to the menu and switch modes.

 ```python
 import cv2, time, serial